 A module is a self-contained unit of teaching, learning and assessment which may be studied in combination to form qualifications.
 Each module is assigned a credit value and level of study.
-Apprentices will be registered onto a specific qualification and will be enrolled by Open University staff onto all specified modules as required to complete the qualification.
+Apprentices will be registered onto a specific qualification and will be enrolled by The Open University onto all specified modules as required to complete the qualification.